MET-OM/dnora/README.md

 # ![logo](https://user-images.githubusercontent.com/67804784/145466261-f50dbc27-f242-4db0-8d99-e23d0bd0dbbc.png)

+Welcome to dnora verion 2!

+You can find the origin dnora in the branch 'v1'.
+Please not that it is no longer mainained.

 What is dnora?

 dnora is a software for dynamical downscaling of wave products i.e., NORA3 wave hindcast and WAM4 wave forecast from Norwegian Meteorological Institute.